Apothecary

 What element is Dragon's Blood associated with?

-Dragon's Blood is associated with the Fire element and the sign of Aries, Scorpio, and resonates with the Root chakra.
+Dragon's Blood is associated with the Fire element, the signs of Aries and Scorpio, and resonates with the Root chakra.

 What planet rules Dragon's Blood?